 5-7 Waverley Road, Redland, Bristol BS6 6ES

-The ABC Free Shop is a place where destitute asylum seekers, refugees and anyone living in poverty can come to get clothes, shoes, household items, food and other essentials that will help them live more conformably as they settle in Bristol.
+The ABC Free Shop is a place where vulnerable and in need asylum seekers, refugees can come to get clothes, shoes, household items, food and other essentials that will help them live more conformably as they settle in Bristol.

 Why are we running a Free Shop?